 She holds a BFA from Rhode Island School of Design and a MA from Marywood University.
 She moved to Wayne County in 1972 to work as staff illustrator at Highlights for Children Magazine.
 She lives on an old farm in Lake Ariel with husband Pete Snyder where they raised two sons, and continue to raise most of their own food.
 They have solar power and a geothermal system.

 Kathy has been a board member of the Northeast PA Audubon Society since 1974.
 She is active in peace and justice issues, and environmental education (including spending 4 years creating a mural at Wayne Conservation District, to be used for environmental education).

-After nearly a 30 year career in the telecommunications industry, Jack is now a local advocate and volunteer for sustainability, local farming & food, and solar energy.
-His on-going project is a super-insulated, net-zero solar home and vegetable garden near Hawley, PA, owned with his wife, Mary Anne Carletta.
-Jack has served as a past chair of a chapter of the American Solar Energy Society, and is also a co-founder and current president of the Clean Energy Co-op Inc. (which spun out from SEEDS in 2014; learn more at www.cleanenergy.coop).
+After nearly a 30-year career in the telecommunications industry, Jack is now a local advocate and volunteer for sustainability, solar energy, small-scale farming and locally grown food.
+He and his wife, Mary Anne Carletta, live in a super-insulated, net-positive solar-powered home and eat mostly from their vegetable garden near Hawley, PA.
+Jack has served as a past chair of a chapter of the American Solar Energy Society, and is also a co-founder and past president of the Clean Energy Co-op Inc. (which spun out from SEEDS in 2014).

 Jack holds Electrical and Computer Engineering degrees from Clemson University and Carnegie Mellon University.